 Types of Actions:

-2. Audit Actions: If you have completed an audit, your auditor may have given you some required or suggested actions.
-These can be included in the same way as your existing actions are included.
+Audit Actions: If you have completed an audit, your auditor may have given you some required or recommended actions, these need to be worked into your FEP.
+The auditor will expect to see evidence of progress on the required actions in your next audit.